furisha/4create/README.md

 `npx cypress run gk_tests`

 ### Note:
 #### Skipped randomly select 1 item and add it to basket.
-Used Bonus with min/max insted.
+Used Bonus with min/max instead.
 #### Missing step 8: In the same test open new tab and go to: Link
 #### Created two separated test suites:
 - greenkartTest.cy.js